Exhibit Hall Fund Details

 To use a credit card or PayPal:

 Use the button below.
 You will temporarily leave this site.
 If you do not have a PayPal account you will need to set one up.
+You will receive a receipt from PayPal for your taxes.
 Watch the video below if you need more information.

 If you have any trouble with the website please contact Liz McLellan at 541-742-5940.
 If you have any questions about your donation in general please contact Kat Davis at 541-742-2784.